earth-system-radiation/pyRTE-RRTMGP/README.md

 <!-- end-installation-section -->

-For **platforms other than Linux for x64 processors and MacOS** and alternatives to installing with conda, see the [installation instructions in the documentation](https://pyrte-rrtmgp.readthedocs.io/en/latest/how_to/installation.html) and the [Contributor Guide](https://pyrte-rrtmgp.readthedocs.io/en/latest/contributor_guide/contribute.html#how-to-set-up-a-local-development-environment).
+For platforms not supported by the `conda` package and alternatives to installing with conda, see the [installation instructions in the documentation](https://pyrte-rrtmgp.readthedocs.io/en/latest/how_to/installation.html) and the [Contributor Guide](https://pyrte-rrtmgp.readthedocs.io/en/latest/how-to/installation-local-dev.html).